spotify/cstar/README.md

 `cluster-parallelism`, can the script be run on multiple clusters in parallel.
 Default value is true.

-`dc-parallelism`, can the script be run on data centers in the same cluster.
+`dc-parallelism`, can the script be run on multiple data centers in the same cluster in parallel.
 Default value is false.

 `strategy`, how many nodes within one data center can the script be run on.
 Default is `topology`.
 Can be one of: